LAW COMMISSION OF INDIA

 - With the lapse of this Act from 2004, the Commission is now acting as a non-statutory body of the Ministry of Social Justice and Empowerment whose tenure is extended from time to time through Government Resolutions.

-- It serves as a recommendatory body to Central Government, regarding specific programmes or action towards elimination of inequalities in status, and opportunities for Safai Karmacharis.
+- It serves as a recommendatory body to Central Government, regarding specific programmes or action towards the elimination of inequalities in status, and opportunities for Safai Karmacharis.

 - The commission is also monitoring the implementation of The Prohibition of Employment as Manual Scavengers and Their Rehabilitation Act, 2013.